Vimaladharmasuriya II: Marriages

 And also according to historical sources he had a concubine from Kirawelle royal clan, who was the mother of king's another son Pattiya Bandara.

 Contributions to Buddhism in Sri Lanka

-He invited 33 priests from Burma and established the higher ordination that helped protect Buddhism.
+He invited 33 monks from Burma and established the higher ordination that helped protect Buddhism.

 The Dutch

 During the reign of King Vimaladharmasurya II, many attempts made by the Dutch to capture the Kandyan Kingdom had failed.
 However the Dutch gained control of the Kandyan Kingdom's foreign trade.

+He allowed Joseph Vaz to settle in his kingdom and allowed him to preach the Christian faith.

 Relations with Daud Khan Panni

 In the year 1703, the Mughal commander at Coromandel, Daud Khan Panni spent 10,500 coins to purchase 30 to 50 War elephants from Ceylon.
 These purchases were acknowledged by Vimaladharmasurya II of Kandy.